a-schaefers/grokEmacs/README.md

 <img src="splash.png" alt="logo" width="200" align="left" style="margin-right:16px; margin-bottom:8px;">

 grokEmacs takes inspiration from Doom and Spacemacs but keeps the focus on simplicity, with a small codebase of customizable config files.
-When you clone it, you’re still just using Emacs—not a new framework.
-Many “starter kits” are criticized for hiding Emacs itself; grokEmacs is designed to do the opposite.
+Many "starter kits” are criticized for hiding how Emacs works, but grokEmacs is designed to easily unravel and expose Emacs to the user.

-It avoids excess abstraction, leaning on `use-package` rather than custom macros or new layers.
+It avoids complex abstractions, leaning on `use-package` rather than custom macros or excessive layering.
 This keeps the setup portable, familiar, and free of framework lock-in, while staying easy to read and hack.
-The dashboard also brings Emacs’ own learning tools—the Tutorial, Tour, Manual, and Elisp Intro—back to the surface.
-As part of the same philosophy, the author also created a [Vanilla Emacs hacking playlist](https://www.youtube.com/playlist?list=PLFf4Ibrb-mjTcoaVv6orVtH93K47GPrwl) to highlight the core skills every user should know.
+The dashboard also resurfaces Emacs' learning tools-the Tutorial, Tour, Manual, and Elisp Intro.
+As part of the same philosophy, the author also created a [Vanilla Emacs hacking playlist](https://www.youtube.com/playlist?list=PLFf4Ibrb-mjTcoaVv6orVtH93K47GPrwl) to highlight the fundamentals.

-grokEmacs isn’t meant to be the perfect config for everyone.
-It tries hard to be simple—something you can clone, modify, and craft into your own.
+grokEmacs isn't meant to be the perfect config for everyone.
+It favors simplicity over elegance and defaults over heavy customization - lacking polish by design, because it's meant to be polished by you.
+It's just an Emacs config to fork, clone, hack, and own.

 ## Features